rsharifnasab/my-learning/java/maven/README.md

 # maven
-1. pip for python
+1. pip for python `import numpy`
-2. ant, gradle for java
+2. ant, gradle for Java
+3. cargo for rust!

 ## what is build?